anquanscan/sec-tools/README.md

 [MixewayFortifyScaRestApi](https://github.com/Mixeway/MixewayFortifyScaRestApi): Mixeway Fortify SCA Rest API - custom build API that can execute source analyzer remotely via API Calls
 [Conti-Ransomware](https://github.com/gharty03/Conti-Ransomware): Full source of the Conti Ransomware Including the missing Locker files from the original leak.
 I have fixed some of the errors intentionally introduced by the leaker to prevent the locker from being built.
 The Queue header file which implements a few linked list data structures that Conti uses for task scheduling in the Threadpool had several missing commas, there are still errors which I believe to be the result of a missing #ifdef pre-processsor macro in one of the header files but haven't had time to find it.
 Will be uploading English Translated Documentation In the future
 [wsltools](https://github.com/Symbo1/wsltools): Web Scan Lazy Tools - Python Package
 [KubeArmor](https://github.com/kubearmor/KubeArmor): Cloud-native Runtime Security Enforcement System
+[redis-exploit](https://github.com/fagray/redis-exploit): an exploit to an open redis instance